ylab-hi/ScanNeo/README.md

                          the FASTA (default: 21) --binding BINDING_THRESHOLD
                          binding threshold ic50 (default: 500 nM)
--e EPITOPE_LENGTHS, --epitope-length EPITOPE_LENGTHS
+--af AF_FIELD            The field name for allele frequency in VCF (default: AB) -e EPITOPE_LENGTHS, --epitope-length EPITOPE_LENGTHS
                          Length of subpeptides (neoepitopes) to predict.
                          Multiple epitope lengths can be specified using a